miuAvlad/Internal-Backoffice-Pharmaceutics/README.md

 # Pharmaceutics Backoffice

 Simple backoffice application for pharma gestions.
-Developed while I was learning C#, .NET .
+Developed while I was learning C#, .NET and SQL syntax.

 GUI elements are imported from the tutorial that I followed.
 The panels, the searches and the logic are developed by me.